Bhoj Metro

-The Bhoj Metro (also known as the Bhopal Metro) is an under construction rapid transit system intended to serve the city of Bhopal, India, the capital of the Indian state of Madhya Pradesh.
+The Bhoj Metro (also known as the Bhopal Metro) is a rapid transit system that serves the city of Bhopal, India, the capital of the Indian state of Madhya Pradesh.
 The total system consists of 6 corridors covering a distance of 104.87 km.
-The first phase of the Bhopal Metro project consists of 28 km of line 2 & 5 being under construction.
+The first phase of the Bhopal Metro project consists of 28 km of Line 2 & 5 being under construction.
 This project will cost ₹80 billion approximately.
-There will be three types of run – on road, on bridges, and underground in some locations.
-Bhoj metro is expected to be open early 2026.
+There will be three types of run – at-grade, elevated, and underground in some sections.
+The priority corridor between AIIMS to Subhash Nagar was inaugurated on 21 December 2025.